contentful/create-contentful-app/packages/contentful--react-apps-toolkit/README.md

-# In development

-This library is still in development and should not be used in production.

 # React Toolkit for Contentful Apps

 React Hooks for the App Framework offer a simple way to bring frequently needed functionality into your react based [Contentful apps](/developers/docs/extensibility/app-framework/).